lmorg/murex/INSTALL.md

 # Install Instructions

+While _murex_ aims at being cross platform, there are some known limitations on Windows and Plan 9.
+Please read (docs/FAQ.supported-platforms.md) for more information.

 ## From A Package Manager

 Currently only Homebrew is supported.
 More package managers are expected to be supported in the future however due to the numbers and variety of solutions out there, we do ask for community support to help bring _mure_ to your preferred platform, if it isn't already supported.

 ### Homebrew